 If you would like to schedule a classroom visit, please fill out our school visit request form at the bottom of this page.

 Students learn all about water in these educational, fun and lyrical books.
 This program pairs up well with arts and crafts activities such the rain making craft or build your own caddisfly.
 We have the following books in our CWEP collection:

 - All the Way to the Ocean by Joel Harper

 - Tap Tap Boom Boom by Elizabeth Bluemle

 We have numerous opportunities to take your class outside with engaging, fun and safe programs!
-Programs include guided nature hikes along a waterway, crafts at the creek, water quality testing and a streamside macroinvertebrate identification activity.
-You can learn more about each of these outdoor led programs here!
+Programs include guided nature hikes along a waterway, nature scavenger hunts, water quality testing and a stream-side macroinvertebrate identification activity.